-Our specialists will begin by making sure you are comfortable to start the consultation.
-We will then start to understand your general medical history & a detailed sexual history to ensure the contraceptive pills are an appropriate form of contraception for you.
+We will then ask questions to understand your general medical history & sexual history to ensure that the contraceptive pill is an appropriate form of contraception for you.

-If it is safe to do so, our specialists will give you the contraceptive injection.we will hand over the contraceptive pills to you by the end of the appointment.
+If it is safe to do so, we will hand over the contraceptive pills to you by the end of the appointment.

 This can take between 15-20 minutes.
 You will have enough time to discuss any questions or worries you may have.

 Who will I see?